 Recent clinical trials in South Africa and Japan have shown that along with other visible benefits, Rooibos tea can help with sleeplessness and mild depression as well.
 So what are you waiting for?
 Pour yourself a cup!

 As mentioned above, it is a great caffeine-free alternative to black and green tea.
 It’s packed with antioxidants and anti-inflammatory properties which is a great resource to prevent cancer, heart diseases and stroke.

 Teas are often associated with weight loss.
 Rooibos is one of the herbal tea that also helps in weight loss.
 It is effective in fat burning, boosting metabolism and blocking the formation of fat cells.

-As per experts, drinking six cups of rooibos tea a day along with a balanced diet can provide you with the maximum health and weight loss benefits.
+As per experts, drinking six cups of Rooibos tea a day along with a balanced diet can provide you with the maximum health and weight loss benefits.

 It depends on the nutrients you’re looking for.
 Rooibos tea is high in antioxidants but not as much as green and black teas.
-The antioxidants present in rooibos tea are different than the ones in green and black teas.
-Unlike green and black teas, red tea is also free of caffeine.
+The antioxidants present in Rooibos tea are different than the ones in green and black teas.
+Unlike green and black teas, red bush tea is also free of caffeine.